5 Top Things To Do in Florence, Italy

 - The Baptistry of St. John (right in front of the Duomo)

-As always with religious sites, dress appropriately according to the dress code with covered knees and shoulders.
+As always with religious sites in Italy, dress appropriately according to the dress code with covered knees and shoulders.

 Walk the Ponte Vecchio